 100-mile dieters — One woman’s making your locavoring efforts look weak!
-That female’s Vicki Robin, who’s hyperlocavoring and sharing the details about her uber-green meals at My 10-Mile Diet
+That female’s Vicki Robin, who’s hyperlocavoring and sharing the details about her uber-green meals at My 10-Mile Diet.

 Now to be fair, Vicki’s got it easier than most — The lucky Whidbey Island, Wa. resident has a neighbor who runs a CSA program!
 And Vicki’s given herself a little wiggle room, allowing herself some exceptions from outside the 10-mile radius.
-Vicki’s managed to shape those four exceptions into rather broad categories: oil (any kind, I’m assuming), salt (plus five other spices), caffeine (which makes coffee and tea fair game, but for some reason, not cacao
+Vicki’s managed to shape those four exceptions into rather broad categories: oil (any kind, I’m assuming), salt (plus five other spices), caffeine (which makes coffee and tea fair game, but for some reason, not cacao), and lemons.

 Yesterday i was stressed to the max and when I’m stressed I need CRUNCH.
 I chowed down on an asian pear and zuke chips and green beans and would have given anything for some crackers and nuts.

 Lest 100-mile dieters feel annoyed that their efforts aren’t “good enough,” rest assured that Vicki isn’t saying that a 10-mile diet is a goal everyone should be pursuing.
 After all, Vicki herself only plans to stay on this diet for a month.
 “I am not parading this as virtue.
 Or for hyper local bragging rights,” she writes in her inaugural post.
 “It’s simply being fascinating to set a tight constraint and see what shows up in my mind about it.”

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.